I make a lot of gifts for people. Giving the

 gift of stained glass often means commissioning a unique artwork that

-will surely become a family heirloom.
+will instantly become a family heirloom.
 A stained glass gift can also

 commemorate an event or a milestone such as a wedding, a birth, or even